threatwinds/api-docs/analytics/entity-relations.md

 ## Response

-A successful response will return a JSON object containing graph data with nodes and relations:
+A successful response returns a JSON object containing graph data with nodes and relations:

-* **nodes** - Array of entity objects representing the nodes in the graph.
+* **nodes:** array of entity objects representing the nodes in the graph.
 Note that the `value` field in the `attributes` object only contains strings, numbers, or booleans, never maps, arrays, or other complex structures.
-* **relations** - Array of relationship objects connecting the nodes
+* **relations:** array of relationship objects connecting the nodes

 Example response: